soap945/INFS692/README.md

 # INFS692
 Data Science with R

+**There is a problem initialize the h2o on chunck 13 on Dec 16th, which does not allow me to knit the pdf.
+So, Model1 report is based on the first version which did not convert the Institution to categorical variables.
+Model1 markdown file is updates which has the categorical value conversion set**

 ## The final submission is in the final project folder
 ### There are three models:
 1. Model1 with stacking